Rleit/DirtRallyLeagueView/README.md

 First of all, you need a Season spreadsheet like this: https://docs.google.com/spreadsheets/d/1P-hVIAbM4jcThP8JO3Nqf_qSqGAPx7UdvxFTEhL_vp4/edit#gid=0 and then you need a Event spreadsheet/s depending on how many you have like this: https://docs.google.com/spreadsheets/d/12ZsC_extanuhWRqS6z83bLXtEwW9sn9LGZFs51qoRP0/edit#gid=1450556730

 Now that you have the spreadsheets (or made copies of them) you have to change the scripts of them.
 First of all lets look at the SoL | S2 E1 spreadsheet script.
-It contains this:
+It contains this script, where we edit the values in "var data", and if you host it on another url, then change the ip at "var response":

 ```
 var data = {